 Hickory is suitable for almost all kinds of meat, like pork, red meats, and even vegetables and fruits.
 The intense flavor is common in both kinds of wood.
 But hickory is suitable for almost all kinds of BBQ foods.
 Hence, hickory is the best wood to fuel your grills.

 Can You Mix Mesquite And Hickory?

 Mixing mesquite and hickory will be a good idea as they produce distinctive, delicious flavor while burnt along.
 The flavor would be savory and less earthly, which is the perfect combination for all kinds of BBQ foods.
 But make sure that mesquite’s quantity is significantly less than hickory.

-The best combination for beginners or for someone who is trying out this combination for the first time is mixing oak, hickory and mesquite.
+The best combination for beginners or someone trying out this combination for the first time is mixing oak, hickory, and mesquite.
 Oak should be the majority hardwood, and next should be hickory.
 Followed by mesquite, we will get the perfect flavor for all kinds of BBQ meats.
 This combination is not advised for BBQ fruits.
 However, it won’t harm for you to try that too.

-A final suggestion is that hickory is the best out of two of these hardwoods.
-However, it is much better to ix them up instead of using them individually.
-Using them with other fruitwoods would be a wise choice too.
+A final suggestion is that hickory is the best out of the two of these hardwoods.
+However, it is much better to fix them up instead of using them individually.
+Using them with other fruitwood would be a wise choice too.